Art Therapy and Its Effect on the Brain and Body Image

 Art therapy works to “wake up” three networks in the brain, creating the ability to make connections on a deeper level.

-- Imagination.
+• Imagination.
 The imagination network generates, represents, and manipulates mental images, using past experiences as a guide.
-It also plays a part in remembering the past and planning for the future.
+It also helps us remember the past and plan for the future.

 Accessing these different parts of the mind can have other positive effects, including reducing stress and increasing happiness.